3.99% leasing for ANY car! One competitive, flat interest rate - no matter which make or model

 Contract clauses - What matters?

 The first basic rule is very simple: You should know your leasing contract and the terms agreed upon it.
-In most contracts, the sum still outstanding at the end of the contract is calculated from the tabular residual value of the vehicle, taking into account extraordinary wear and tear and possible damages.
+In most contracts, if the customer receives an offer to the car at the end of the leasing term, the sum still outstanding at the end of the contract is calculated from the tabular residual value of the vehicle, taking into account extraordinary wear and tear and possible damages.
 This is also known as a residual value leasing.
 In rare cases, the mileage of the vehicle is decisive.
-In this case, a compensation payment is only due if the lessee exceeds the permissible mileage.
-In most cases, however, leasing companies offer the first option and may include the mileage restriction as an additional clause in the contract.
-In these cases, exceeding the permissible mileage is regarded as a reduction in value, irrespective of the condition of the vehicle.

 The condition is decisive